MrFriendCS/MrFriendCS.github.io/N5-CS-SDD.md

 Arrays store more than one value, called elements.
 Each element has a position.
 Python starts counting from zero.

 Example.
-Retrieve the value in the second element, and change the value of the the third element.
+Retrieve and display the value in the second element, and change the value of the the third element.

 ``` python
 scores = [56, 34, 2, 85, 51]